santis1001/Employee-Manager/README.md

 **`addRoles(db, data)`**

-This function recieves the db connection instance and data containing the necessary information to insert into the table.
+This function receives the connection instance `db` and the `data` parameter containing the necessary information to insert into the table.
+It uses the provided data to execute the SQL query and insert the specified information into the table.

 Query: `INSERT INTO role (title, salary, department_id) VALUES (?,?,?);`